integrify-class2019/integrify-intranet-event-manager-react-app/README.md

 # Integrify intranet Event manager App

-This app is created to manage events within Integrify Academy, Helsinki.
+This is an intranet event management react app within Integrify Academy, Helsinki.
 It is created for our June, 2019 demo day at Integrify winter 2019 batch .
-It was using Reaact.
+It was using React.
 Happy Using 😀.

 ## Demo